Data Imputation through Deep Learning

 M. Segall*, B. Irwin*, T. Whitehead†, S. Mahmoud*, G. Shields*, G. Turner*, A. Elliott*, S.-B. Marcu*, R. Parini†, E. Champness*, G. Conduit†‡

 *Optibrium Ltd., Cambridge, UK, [email protected], † Intellegens Ltd., Cambridge, UK, [email protected], ‡Cavendish Laboratory, University of Cambridge, Cambridge UK

-Imputation methods take a different approach, using the limited property data that are available as inputs, to ‘fill in the gaps’ where measured values are not yet available.
+Imputation methods take a different approach.
+They use the limited property data that are available as inputs, to ‘fill in the gaps’ where measured values are not yet available.
 An example of an imputation method is Alchemite™, which applies deep learning to both compound descriptors and sparse assay data, as illustrated in Figure 1.
 The resulting model ‘learns’ directly from correlations between experimental endpoints, in addition to relationships between structural features of compounds and the experimental data.
-This approach makes better use of the sparse and noisy data in drug discovery, to produce more accurate predictions than QSAR models, which enables better targeting of the most promising compounds.
+This approach makes better use of the sparse and noisy data in drug discovery.
+It produces more accurate predictions than QSAR models, which enables better targeting of the most promising compounds.

 Cerella™ is a unique artificial intelligence platform which supports medicinal chemists and other discovery scientists.
 It escalates success rates and advances small molecule drug discovery, from working with early hits to nominating preclinical candidates.